Salvatore-Als/cs2-rank/external/discord/readme.md

 - This command links your Discord account to your Steam account.
 With a linked account, `/rank <group>` works without a search string.

 ## How Linked Accounts Work
 After typing `/ranklink <steamid64>`, the bot gives you a unique name.
 You need to change your Steam account name and retype `/ranklink <steamid64>`.
 If the name matches, you will be registered in the database.

+The link name is available for 5 minutes; after this period, you will need to repeat the process.

 ## How to Run the Bot?
 The bot is written with Nodejs and Typescript.